trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 Response time graphs show the performance and reliability of a system.
 CloudCannon uses Uptimerobot internally for monitoring.
 For every service we want to track, we create a monitor on Uptimerobot which pings the service on a regular interval.

 Uptimerobot provides a JavaScript API for obtaining response time and uptime data.
-For each monitor we need to obtain its read key.
-There is an option to use a global key but that should be avoided as it gives control of your account.
+For each monitor we need to obtain its read key. ​Avoid using a global key, as it provides full control of your account.
 We opted to create separate monitors for our status page as their API exposes data about our external integrations.

 #### Managing monitors with collections